Causal Inference Under Approximate Neighborhood Interference: Approximate Neighborhood Interference

-for some real-valued function $\phi(\cdot)$, to obtain their new outcomes $\bm{Y}^t$ from last period's outcomes $\bm{Y}^{t-1} = (Y_i^{t-1})_{i=1}^n$.
-The rule says that unit $i$ chooses outcome 1 over 0 if and only if the fraction of neighbors choosing response 1 in the previous period is large enough relative to the heterogeneous threshold $\phi(D_i,\varepsilon_i)$.
-The parameter $\beta$ controls the extent to which social interactions matter.
+to obtain new responses $\bm{Y}^t = (Y_i^t)_{i=1}^n$ from last period's responses $\bm{Y}^{t-1}$.
+The rule says that $i$ selects 1 over 0 if and only if the fraction of neighbors choosing response 1 in the previous period is large enough relative to the heterogeneous threshold $\phi(D_i,\varepsilon_i)$.
+The parameter $\beta$ measures the strength of social interactions.

 Because the setup in \autoref{ssetup} is static, we consider running the dynamic process until the first period $T$ such that $\bm{Y}^T = \bm{Y}^{T-1}$.
-To ensure such a $T$ exists for any $\bm{Y}^0$, we assume $\beta\geq 0$ \citep{milgrom1990rationalizability}.
-We then take $\bm{Y}^T$ as the vector of responses $\bm{Y}$ observed in the data.
-This process implicitly defines potential outcomes $(Y_i(\bm{D}))_{i=1}^n$.
-Note that different starting values $\bm{Y}^0$ can yield different outcomes $\bm{Y}$.
+To ensure such a $T$ exists for any $\bm{Y}^0$, we assume $\beta\geq 0$, the common case of strategic complements \citep{milgrom1990rationalizability}.
+We then take $\bm{Y}^T$ as the vector of responses $\bm{Y}$ observed in the data, which yields outcomes $(Y_i(\bm{D}))_{i=1}^n$.
+Hence, this process implicitly defines potential outcomes.

-To verify \autoref{aani}, we need a condition analogous to \eqref{LIMweak}, which will be more complicated to state, since the model is nonlinear.
-Define a weighted directed network $\bm{G}$ on $\mathcal{N}_n$ with $ij$th entry $G_{ij} = A_{ij}\sigma_j$ for $\sigma_j = \max_{d\in\{0,1\}} \ind\left\{ 0 < \phi(d,\varepsilon_j) \leq \beta \right\}$.
+To verify \autoref{aani}, we need a condition analogous to \eqref{LIMweak}, which will be more complicated to state since the model is nonlinear.
+Define a weighted directed network $\bm{G}$ on $\mathcal{N}_n$ with $ij$th entry $G_{ij} = A_{ij}\E[\varphi_j]$ for $\varphi_j = \mathbf{1}\{0 < \phi(D_j,\varepsilon_j) \leq \beta\}$.
 Let